rticommunity/rtiperftest/srcDoc/compilation.rst

 Linux, MacOS, QNX, VxWorks, Lynx, Android
 -----------------------------------------

-For these systems, *RTI Perftest* makes use of a script in the top level directory named ``build.sh``.
+For these systems, *RTI Perftest* makes use of a script in the top-level directory named ``build.sh``.

 The purpose of ``build.sh`` is to, first, invoke *RTI DDS